Cataract surgery

 • severe pain

-If you develop any of these symptoms, contact the hospital straight away because they could be signs of complications.
+If you develop any of these symptoms, contact the hospital straightaway because they could be signs of complications.
 If you do develop a complication, the sooner you get treatment, the better.

 Alternatives to cataract surgery

-If your vision is only slightly affected or not affected at all, your surgeon may recommend putting off surgery for a while.
+If your vision is only slightly affected or not affected at all, your surgeon may recommend putting off cataract surgery for a while.
 They may suggest you have an eye examination once a year instead.
 This will monitor both how your cataract develops and any changes in your vision.
 Your vision will become increasingly cloudy and eventually you may decide to have cataract surgery.
 Delaying surgery won’t make a difference to the results of your surgery.

-Most people recovery quickly.
+Most people heal quickly after cataract surgery.
 You’re likely to be feeling back to normal and have clearer vision within a week of your operation.
-It can take several weeks for your eye to completely heal though.
-You may need to take particular care of your eye during this time.
-For more information, see our Recovery section above.
+It can take several weeks for your eye to completely heal, though.
+Take care of your eye during this time.

 The local anaesthesia drops used to numb your eye during cataract surgery, may sting a little when your surgeon puts them in.
 You may feel some pressure during the procedure, but you shouldn’t feel any pain.
 You can take painkillers to manage any pain after the procedure.
-To find out more, read our section, What happens during cataract surgery above.

 More on this topic